 On the other hand, your MIL may be triggering your childhood traumas.
 Do you feel mistreated and rejected by her?
 Do you feel like nothing you do is ever good enough?
 Do you feel like she ignores or underplays your accomplishments while constantly criticizing every tiny mistake?
 Do you often feel bad about yourself after seeing her?

 If that sounds true, there may be another parental figure in your life who made you feel that way.
-Most likely, your biological mother or father.
 You're looking for love and validation from your mother-in-law the same way you were looking for love and validation from your original parent.
-Your mother-in-law just triggers those parts of you that feel insecure, unloved and unworthy.
+The in-law just triggers those parts of you that feel insecure, unloved and unworthy.
 The parts that need healing.

 7. The lesson of gratitude